centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-camera-mobotix-snmp.md

 ## Prerequisites

-To control your Mobotix, the SNMP must be configured.
+To monitor your Mobotix, the SNMP must be configured.

+The Poller should be able to perform requests against the Mobotix device over SNMP UDP/161 port.

 ## Setup